The second location was on Chicago's South East Side at 2015 East 71st Street, at Chappel Avenue.

 - When butter is boiling and sizzling, pour batter into a buttered dish and put it immediately in the oven.

 - Bake for 15 to 20 minutes until lightly browned and very puffy.

 - Sprinkle with powdered sugar and lemon juice.

-NOTE: If a double recipe is required, make the 2 pancakes in separate baking dishes.
+NOTE: If a double recipe is required, bake the 2 pancakes in separate baking dishes.
 Do not combine in one baking dish because it will not rise properly.

 MILK was not a commonly consumed beverage until the 19th century.
 Even then, it was risky drinking it before pasteurization (heating it to kill bacteria) and homogenization (mixing large quantities together to dilute potential illnesses caused by the cow ingesting poisonous plants; i.e. White Snakeroot [Ageratina altissima] or Milkweed plants).
 People who drank milk did so as soon as it left the cow or shortly thereafter; they didn't store it as they had no means to inexpensively do so.

 NUTMEG - Although today we’re primarily familiar with nutmeg as a powder that comes in little plastic bottles, it’s actually the pit of the fruit of a tree native to the Banda Islands of Indonesia.
-Throughout the 18th century, the Dutch controlled the Banda Islands, keeping nutmeg scarce and high in international markets.
+Throughout the 18th century, the Dutch controlled the Banda Islands, keeping nutmeg scarce and in high demand in international markets.
 In America, where nutmeg was a popular flavor in 18th and early 19th-century cooking, the spice was costly, so unscrupulous vendors allegedly tried replicating nutmeg with wood.

 POWDERED SUGAR - From the 16th century to the 18th century, consumers got their sugar in varying degrees of refinement.
 Sugar was sold in the form of loaves or cones, and pieces were cut from them using a tool called a sugar cutter.
 As a result, recipes from this period often included directions for clarifying (of sugar cane juices extracted from sugar canes) and sifted (through a sieve) sugar.

 |An 18th Century Sugar Cutter.|